Angel Numbers, Astrology & Spiritual SymbolismAngel Numbers, Astrology & Spiritual Symbolism

 Dairy & Cheese

-• Jameed – A hard, dried yogurt used to make the Jordanian dish mansaf.
+• Jameed – A dried yogurt from Jordan that’s essential for the national dish, mansaf.

 • Jarlsberg Cheese – A Norwegian cheese with mild, nutty flavor and characteristic holes.